Michael-Perna/Data-Analysis-MovingLab/README.md

 # MovingLab
-Data-Analysis-MovingLab analyses and compare the GNSS data generates by three differents GNSS receivers in a dynamicaly mode and urban environment. fixed on-board of a tramway in Geneva.
+Data-Analysis-MovingLab analyses and compare the GNSS data generates by three differents GNSS receivers in a dynamicaly mode and urban environment.
 MovingLab which is the name of the benchmarch system was composed of a Trimble Zephyr Rover 3 antenna which distributed his signal to the follow receivers:
 - Trimble NetR9 with RTK from swipos services
 - u-blox ZED-F9P with RTK from swipos services
 - u-blox ZED-F9P with PPP-RTK from sapcorda services (today PointPerfect of u-blox)

+The MovingLab was mounted on a tram of the line 9 in Geneva and collected data for many months.

 # Description